Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 Glass of water

 Oh, the importance of sleep!
-While I often focus on sleep adequacy during training and recovery cycles, it’s just important for daily life and function.
+While I often focus on sleep during marathon training, it’s just important for daily life and function.

 While we each do function best on different levels of sleep, generally the recommended daily allotment is at least 7 hours per night.